Rhodes railway station: History

 Safeworking and interlocking came to Rhodes in October 1909 and a signal box was built on the Up platform.
 In 1912, the Down relief road was extended from Concord West passing behind the Down main platform, but no platform was provided for the relief line.
 A footbridge was added in 1915 to span all tracks and allow access to the platforms via steps.

 Electrification and automatic signalling was extended to Rhodes in 1928 and a platform was added to serve the Down relief line, in effect creating an island platform for the down lines.

 Rhodes developed into a predominately industrial area, being the base for railway locomotive manufacturer Tulloch.
 A number of mill and industrial sidings, serving various undertakings were laid near Rhodes railway station over the years.

 To the north of the station, the line crosses the Parramatta River via the John Whitton Bridge.
 This opened in May 1980 replacing the original iron lattice bridge.

 Beginning in the 1990s with the gated village/suburb of Liberty Grove (the luxury suburb opened in 1998) the area was redeveloped.
 It now includes residential apartments, commercial offices and the Rhodes Waterside shopping centre.
 In the 2000s, Rhodes station underwent a major redevelopment.

 Both the Up platform and the Down island platform have been re-built using modern materials, the offices and buildings on the platforms have been replaced by a Booking Office on the overhead (new) footbridge between the platforms.
 Lifts have been provided between platforms and the overhead footbridge.
 The industrial sidings which were part of the Rhodes station arrangement were placed out of use and removed some years ago.

 In June 2015, a southbound loop (track name: Up Relief) opened to the south of the station as part of the Northern Sydney Freight Corridor project.

+Services

-Platforms and services
+Platforms

 The crossovers can be used to terminate northbound trains during trackwork.

 Transport links

+Rhodes station has various bus routes serving the station, operated by Transit Systems and Busways under contract to Transport for NSW: